A Foodcentric Life

 Step 8: Lastly, bake the bread in a round cake pan or on a baking sheet, using baking parchment under the dough.
 Bake at 350°F for 35-40 minutes until the loaf is golden and a cake tester inserted in the center comes out clean and warm.
 Cool on a wire rack for a few minutes before slicing.

-Chef's Tip: Cutting a shallow cross or X across the top of the loaf (called scoring) before baking the soda bread does two things: it assists baking as the heat reaches the interior of the loaf, and the cross blesses the bread (per Irish tradition).
+Chef's Tip: Cutting a shallow cross or X across the top of the bread (called scoring) with a sharp knife before baking the soda bread does two things: it assists baking as the heat reaches the interior of the loaf, and the cross blesses the bread (per Irish tradition).

 Golden baked loaf of bread with currants, sliced.